Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ### Model explanation

 Let us try to interpret the model.
-The issue here compared to the previous models, is that we don't have a fix number of identifiable features for which we can measure an "importance" or a "contribution score".
+The issue here compared to the previous models, is that we don't have a fixed number of identifiable features for which we can measure an "importance" or a "contribution score".
 Fortunately some smart people have already come up with solutions to explain a model like this one.
 In particular, I will present a tool from eli5 (again) that allows to explain models working on text data.
 The tool is simply called [TextExplainer](https://eli5.readthedocs.io/en/latest/tutorials/black-box-text-classifiers.html).